Buckwheat Blueberry Pancakes Recipe: Fluffy, Flavorful & Nutritious

 Elevate Your Breakfast Game

 Looking to turn this recipe into a full-blown breakfast feast?
-Try pairing it with our Oven-Smoked Bacon, Tropical Fruit Salad with Cacao Nibs, or Easy Cold Brewed Coffee for a truly satisfying meal.
+Try pairing it with some crispy bacon, a fresh fruit salad, or a rich cold-brewed coffee for a truly satisfying meal.

 Yields: 12 pancakes